 Source – Search Engine Land

 Each of these items is rated on a scale of 1 to 5.
-1 being good and 5 being get this out of my Bing search space immediately or I will change to Google.
-Another interesting component of this is that there is a “Freshness” component.
+1 is good and five being got this out of my Bing search space immediately or I will change to Google.
+Another exciting component of this is that there is a “Freshness” component.
 Bing asks that all judges take freshness into account with their evaluation.
 There are three categories of freshness:

 Each of these categories is applied to an individual search term.
-For example, if the search term is “new will ferrell movie” it would fall into the very likely fresh category.
-As a side note, I really don’t like this ranking system it’s a little too vague for me.
-Anyways…
+For example, if the search term is “new Will Ferrell movie” it would fall into the very likely fresh category.
+As a side note, I don’t like this ranking system it’s a little too vague for me.
+Anyways.

 There are some additional considerations for these human search engine result checkers.
-Apparently they look at the URL, misspellings, etc. Google also does this by the way.
+They look, at the URL, misspellings, etc. Google also does this by the way.

-When it’s all said and done hopefully this post gave you a little more info on the search engines we try so hard to get top rankings for.
+When it’s all said and done this post should give you a little more info on the search engines we try so hard to get top rankings.